raulmont/wrl-lts19-nvidia-containers/README.md

 # NVIDIA container runtime for Wind River Linux
 This demo is part of the WindRiver Labs project available at: http://labs.windriver.com

 To enable NVIDIA containers, Docker needs to have the nvidia-containers-runtime which is a modified version of runc that adds a custom pre-start hook to all containers.
 The nvidia-containers-runtime communicates docker using the library libnvidia-container, which automatically configures GNU/Linux containers leveraging NVIDIA hardware.
 This library relies on kernel primitives and is designed to be agnostic of the container runtime.
+All the effort to port these libraries and tools to Yocto was submitted to the community and now is part of the meta-tegra layer which is maintained by Matt Madison.

-Note: this setup is based on Linux for Tegra and not the original linux-yocto
+Note: this setup is based on Linux for Tegra and not the original Yocto Linux Kernel

 ## Prerequisites
 You are required to download NVIDIA property code from their website.
 To do so, you will need to create an NVIDIA Developer Network aacount.

-Go into https://developer.nvidia.com/embedded/downloads , download the NVIDIA SDK Manager, install it and download all the files for the Jetson board you own.
+Go into https://developer.nvidia.com/embedded/downloads , download the NVIDIA SDK Manager, install it and download all the files for the Jetson board you own.All the effort to port these libraries and tools to Yocto was submited to the community and now is part of the meta-tegra layer which is maintained by Matt Madison
 The required Jetpack version is 4.3
 ```bash
 /opt/nvidia/sdkmanager/sdkmanager